JerryCuomo/Think_Artificial_Intelligence/README.md

 # ArtofAI
-Code related to podcast, article series and book
+Code samples related to podcast, article series and book